XinyuHua/neural-argument-generation/index.md

 - numpy 1.14

 ### Data

+**Update**: _This dataset has been updated on 2018/08/23.
+This change solves some tokenization errors exist in previous version._

-Please download the dataset from [here](https://drive.google.com/file/d/1qyFP9zi9PMvQI7hERoP-X1YHly1dw9Fw/view?usp=sharing).
+Please download the dataset from [here](https://drive.google.com/file/d/1Vfn8TWmtts_NneGNpd-aqQEJDqt5J6c6/view?usp=sharing).

 The dataset consists of the following 5 parts: